 Dr. Giustino's specialization is the history of the politics of art, architecture, design and display in modern Central and Eastern Europe.
-She teaches courses on the history of modern Germany, the Nazi Holocaust, Eastern Europe, mass culture in 20th-century Europe, and world landscapes, giving special attention to methodology for the study of cultural politics and state-society relations.
+She teaches courses on the history of Germany, Eastern Europe, and Russia during the modern period, especially the 20th-century, giving special attention to methodology for the study of cultural politics and state-society relations.
 Her teaching awards include the College of Liberal Arts Award for Excellence in the Teaching of the Humanities, the Panhellenic Outstanding Professor Award, and the Favorite Educator Award from the Mortar Board National Senior Honorary.

-In 2010 Dr. Giustino was a Fulbright Research Scholar in Prague, where she gathered research for her book-length project on the fate of confiscated cultural property, including castles, chateaux, art, and antiques, in postwar Czechoslovakia.
-This detailed study of paths of dispossession and repossession in the tumultuous twentieth century will deepen our appreciation of how heritage is determined, advance our understanding of property, war and revolution, and contribute to the study of meaning and material culture.
-She has also held research awards from IIE Fulbright, the American Council of Learned Societies, the International Research Exchange Board, the Woodrow Wilson International Center for Scholars, the American Philosophical Society, and the TEMA Erasmus Mundus European Master’s Programme, for which she served as a Visiting Professor at the Charles University in Prague.
+Dr. Giustino has held research awards from Fulbright, the American Council of Learned Societies, the International Research Exchange Board, the Woodrow Wilson International Center for Scholars, the American Philosophical Society, and the TEMA Erasmus Mundus European Master’s Programme, for which she served as a Visiting Professor at the Charles University in Prague.

 - PhD, University of Chicago

 - BA, Grinnell College

 - Socialist Escapes: Breaks from Ideology and Everyday Life in Eastern Europe, 1945-1989 (Berghahn Books, 2013)